charliesparky/girl-kickers-ishamel/docs/model_conversion.md

 > [!WARNING]
 > I generally will NOT touch the legs, as DK2 appears to want the pelvis bone in a specific place or else everything gets messed up.
 Adjusting the legs will change the position of the pelvis, which we can't do.
 This means the model's hip joints are never where they're supposed to be - we can't do anything about this.
+>
+> You also shouldn't shortern or lengthen the arms and hands too much, but it isn't as big a deal.

 After shortening the spine and hands, my model now looks like this: